Troika Media Group Inc. (TRKA) Shares Soar Above 1-Year High

 TRKA’s Market Performance

-The stock of Troika Media Group Inc. (TRKA) has seen a -3.70% decrease in the past week, with a -21.80% drop in the past month, and a -25.89% fall in the past quarter.
-The volatility ratio for the week is 6.79%, and the volatility levels for the past 30 days are at 11.24% for TRKA.
-The simple moving average for the last 20 days is -15.94% for TRKA’s stock, with a simple moving average of -42.44% for the last 200 days.
+The stock of Troika Media Group Inc. (TRKA) has seen a 3.06% increase in the past week, with a -23.98% drop in the past month, and a 5.59% gain in the past quarter.
+The volatility ratio for the week is 8.08%, and the volatility levels for the past 30 days are at 9.71% for TRKA.
+The simple moving average for the past 20 days is -5.41% for TRKA’s stock, with a -37.68% simple moving average for the past 200 days.

-During the last 5 trading sessions, TRKA fell by -3.70%, which changed the moving average for the period of 200-days by -76.80% in comparison to the 20-day moving average, which settled at $0.2270.
-In addition, Troika Media Group Inc. saw 66.03% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRKA rose by +3.06%, which changed the moving average for the period of 200-days by -74.37% in comparison to the 20-day moving average, which settled at $0.2077.
+In addition, Troika Media Group Inc. saw 71.12% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading